 Last week Jasmien Lismont, Project Manager and Data Scientist at Twipe, presented the first insights from the “JAMES, your digital butler” project at ConTech in London.
-In the year since it was announced as a recipient of Google DNI funding, we’ve heard a lot of interest in the industry about our collaborative project with The Times & The Sunday Times so we’re sharing a peek at some of the findings discussed at ConTech — further insights will be shared in Q2 2019, sign-up to be the first to hear.
+In the year since it was announced as a recipient of Google DNI funding, we’ve heard a lot of interest in the industry about our collaborative project with The Times & The Sunday Times so we’re sharing a peek at some of the findings discussed at ConTech — further insights will be shared in Q2 2019.

 Enabling hyper-personalisation via a digital butler